folio-org/folio-org.github.io/doc/automation.md

 ## Overview

-This document describes the implementation, processes, and automated workflow for FOLIO projects maintained in the GitHub repository at https://github.com/folio-org
+This document describes the implementation, processes, and automated workflow for FOLIO projects maintained in the [folio-org GitHub](../source-code) repositories.

 The build, test, release, and deployment processes are, in large part, orchestrated and automated by Jenkins.
 A Nexus repository is used to host FOLIO Maven artifacts and